inspec/inspec/docs/matchers.md

 * [`include`](#include) - look for an expected value in a list-valued property
 * [`match`](#match) - look for patterns in text using regular expressions

-See [Explore InSpec resources](https://learn.chef.io/modules/explore-inspec-resources#/) on Learn Chef Rally to learn more about InSpec's built-in matchers.
+See [Explore Chef InSpec resources](https://learn.chef.io/modules/explore-inspec-resources#/) on Learn Chef Rally to learn more about InSpec's built-in matchers.

 ## be